Cycling vs. Golf. Which activity is better for the body, soul, and wallet? The answer is easy: Cycling rules. Golf sucks.

 Golf has traditionally been a thorn in environmentalists’ sides.
 And for good reason.
 New courses require clear-cutting of trees and displacement of wildlife habitat.
 Water consumption is off the charts, just to keep fairways and greens in good shape.
 Pumping of excess water to keep courses dry (ironically) affects water tables and municipal drinking sources.

 Pesticides and herbicides?
 Gallons and gallons of it.
-And then, there’s those little golf-carts whizzing by all day.
+And then, there are those little golf-carts whizzing by all day.
 Most new carts are thankfully electronic, but it takes the burning of fossil fuels to charge those batteries.

 Golf will have little choice but to evolve as the ecosystem around us changes.
 Fortunately, some are getting the message.
 Yes, it is possible to create a more sustainable course, but the footprint is still quite invasive.